digitalfabrik/integreat-app/native/docs/manual-builds.md

 #### Certificates Setup

 - If none of your devices are logged in to the Apple account of the app team, warn someone with a logged in device that you will need a code in a few minutes.
-That could be e.g. Steffi, Andy, or Leandra.
+If you're not sure who that is, ask in the #team-app channel in Mattermost.

 - Install the certificates locally: